On-Chain Game Mechanics: The Toshimon Story

 In order to better understand the approach ChainSafe took to solve the problem statement presented by Toshimon, it's important to break down the game mechanics at hand.
 The rules of Toshimon should be familiar to anyone who has played a mainline Pokemon game.
 However, for anyone unfamiliar, here is a high-level overview of the Toshimon gameplay:

 There are over 160 different monsters in Toshimon, each with its own set of unique statistics and 140 different moves, as well as 10 different game items.
-Each of these moves and items has a varied effect on the monsters in battle depending on their stats.
+"Moves" and "items" game assets have a varied effect on the monsters in battle, depending on each monster's stats.
 As an added layer of complexity, some aspects of the game have a randomized component.
 For example, a random chance of a critical hit (or miss) and random variation for attacks.

 Technical aspects: Facilitating ‘proof of fairness' with Toshimon

 State channels were initially proposed as one scaling solution to Ethereum, where state changes are executed and validated by interested parties, minimizing computation on Ethereum's execution layer.
-It has seen limited adoption and has since been supplanted by rollup technology.
+It has seen limited adoption and has since been supplanted by rollups layer-2 solutions.
 There are a number of reasons for this, but the primary challenges of state channels include:

 However, in the context of a 2-player game with relatively bounded complexity, state channels are a fitting implementation option and can be frequently seen being used in simple 2-player games such as tic-tac-toe and chess.